IdkwhatImD0ing/Obsidian-Vault/Machine Learning/Classification.md

 Hinge has some buffer, loss goes to 0 slightly above x = 0 Logistic loss as well.
 Basic idea, if incorrect, loss is high, if correct, loss is 0

+### Logistic Regression

+Use logistic regression for both Binary Regression and MultiClass regression Use sigmoid loss